-Since January, 2012 I have been serving as Interim Vice Provost for Graduate Education and Dean of the Graduate School.
+Since January, 2012 I have been serving as Vice Provost for Graduate Education and Dean of The Graduate School.

 Click on one of the tabs to the right for more information about my research.
-If you're interested in a more detailed summary of my career, download a copy of my CV or click on the links to my Google Scholar page, my papers in UConn's repository (DigitalCommons), or my profile on FigShare or Mendeley.
+If you're interested in a more detailed summary of my career, download a copy of my CV or click on the links to my Google Scholar page, my papers in UConn's repository (DigitalCommons), or my profile on FigShare, Mendeley, or ORCID.

 Most flowering plants reproduce through outrcossing.
 Pollen from one plant is transferred to another where it germinates on the stigma, grows through the style, and sperm from the pollen unites with an egg to form an embryo that develops into a seed.